benfred/nmsbind/README.md

 This library has been tested with Python 2.7 and 3.5/3.6.
 Running 'tox' will build and run unittests on all these versions.

-This project is mainly a proof of concept and is currently lacking some of the features in the default nmslib bindings.

-TODO:
-  * Batch querying via knnQueryBatch